• Item: Railway / School Wall Clock

 The Enfield Clock Company (London) Ltd was formed in 1929 at Pretoria Road, Edmonton, London, N18.
 The first clocks were sold in 1932.
 The clocks were originally sold for wholesale and export to the British Colonies.
 They were also selling movements to shops as well as casing them up themselves.
 In 1933, the Enfield Company was finding it difficult to compete on price so the company was sold to Smiths Industries.
 This led to the world famous ‘Smiths Enfield’ clocks.

-This clock was designed for use in public buildings such as schools or railway stations within the British colonies; therefore its reliability and quality of construction were paramount.
-This clock is of very good quality and it was constructed prior to wartime restrictions being imposed regarding materials; therefore no costs were spared in its construction.
+This mahogany wall clock was designed for use in public buildings such as schools or railway stations within the British colonies, predominantly India; therefore, its reliability and quality of construction were paramount.
+This mechanism is of good quality and it was constructed prior to wartime restrictions being imposed regarding materials; therefore, no costs were spared in its construction.

-This Smiths Enfield clock has been sympathetically restored to a high standard and is now in good working order.
+This 15″ mahogany wall clock has been sympathetically restored to a high standard and is now in good working order.
 Nominal old use marks to the case and tin dial but nothing significant considering the age of the item.
 The mahogany case is in good condition.
-The mahogany case has been French polished and the tin dial restored.
+The mahogany case has cleaned and French polished.
+The painted tin dial has been replaced.
 The brass-hinged bezel is in good working order, with some movement in the hinge.
 The bezel-locking latch is present and working and prevents the bezel from opening.
-The mechanism is original; it has been cleaned and serviced and is in good working order, keeping good time.
+The mechanism has been cleaned and serviced and is in good working order, keeping good time.
 As we are confident that you will have no problems with the mechanism, we offer a 2-year UK warranty whereby if there were a mechanical problem with the clock, we would collect it free of charge from you, have it repaired and returned free of charge to you.
 We also offer a 14-day UK returns policy if you were not happy with it or wanted to return it for any reason.
 Please also note, this clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery operated kit that you see on some clocks.

 Setting up the Clock: